VARIO-ELMAR-R 3.5/35-70

 Gallery

-Models manufactured from 1982 to 1985, when the lens was first released, had a filter diameter of 60mm and were manufactured by Minolta (MADE IN JAPAN), while models manufactured from 1986 to 1997 had a filter diameter of 67mm and were manufactured by ELW (Ernst Leitz Wetzlar / MADE IN GERMANY) with a filter diameter of 67mm.
-Since there is no information available on any particular design change after the production was transferred to Germany, it is assumed that the lenses were manufactured with the same optical system as that of Minolta’s design.
+Models manufactured from 1982 to 1985, when the release started, have a filter diameter of 60 mm and are manufactured by Minolta (MADE IN JAPAN), and models manufactured from 1986 to 1997 have a filter diameter of 67 mm and are manufactured by ELW (Ernst Leitz Wetzlar / MADE IN GERMANY).

 Item | Value | note |